sc-voice/sc-voice/docs/en/Home-EN.md

 Dhamma was a key part of the practice.

 > [AN5.155:6.1](https://suttacentral.net/an5.155/en/sujato#an5.155:6.1):
-These five things lead to the continuation, persistence, and enduring of the true teaching.</br>
+These five things lead to the continuation, persistence, and enduring of the true teaching.
 > What five?</br>
 > It’s when the mendicants memorize the teaching— statements, songs, discussions, verses, inspired exclamations, legends, stories of past lives, amazing stories, and classifications.</br>